omri-peer/Linear-Algebra/README.md

 However, the class contains another, more efficient, implementation of multiplication, using an optimized version of Strassen's algorithm.

 - Build:
-Navigate to the project's directoryת and run the commands:
+Navigate to the project's directory and run the commands:

 cd cmake-build-debug